unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 Flake8_ is an extensible linter framework for Python, and a command-line utility to run the linters on your source code.
-The |HPC| integrates Flake8 via a pre-commit_ hook, see the section :ref:`The Flake8 hook`.
+The |UNM| integrates Flake8 via a pre-commit_ hook, see the section :ref:`The Flake8 hook`.

 The configuration file for Flake8 and its extensions